wojdyr/fityk/doc/ref.rst

-    i sum(1 if y>100) # the number of points that have y above 100 i sum(1 if y>avg(y)) # aggregate functions can be nested i y[min(n if y > 100)] # the first (from the left) value of y above 100 Y = y / darea(y) # normalize data area
+    i sum(1 if y>100) # the number of points that have y above 100 i sum(1 if y>avg(y)) # aggregate functions can be nested i y[min(n if y > 100)] # the first (from the left) value of y above 100

+    # take the first 2000 points, average them and subtract as background
+    Y = y - avg(y if n<2000)

+    Y = y / darea(y) # normalize data area

 .. _funcindt: